heber-silva/CKA-Obsidian-Vault/Scheduling, Preemption and Eviction/Scheduling Framework.md

 ## Plugin configuration[](https://kubernetes.io/docs/concepts/scheduling-eviction/scheduling-framework/#plugin-configuration)

 You can enable or disable plugins in the scheduler configuration.
-If you are using Kubernetes v1.18 or later, most scheduling [plugins](https://kubernetes.io/docs/reference/scheduling/config/#scheduling-plugins) are in use and enabled by default.
+If you are using Kubernetes v1.18 or later, most scheduling [](https://kubernetes.io/docs/reference/scheduling/config/#scheduling-plugins) are in use and enabled by default.

 In addition to default plugins, you can also implement your own scheduling plugins and get them configured along with default plugins.
 You can visit [scheduler-plugins](https://github.com/kubernetes-sigs/scheduler-plugins) for more details.

 If you are using Kubernetes v1.18 or later, you can configure a set of plugins as a scheduler profile and then define multiple profiles to fit various kinds of workload.
-Learn more at [multiple profiles](https://kubernetes.io/docs/reference/scheduling/config/#multiple-profiles).
+Learn more at [](https://kubernetes.io/docs/reference/scheduling/config/#multiple-profiles).